-- Average: $40 - $75 per stair - Generally, a staircase will drive the cost of a refinishing project up by about 50%.
-This is because they are very small surfaces, that require skilled, time-consuming, detail work in order to get them properly re-finished.
-One way to save money on a refinishing project is to just repaint the balusters and rails and let them contrast with the look of the newly refinished hardwood.
+- Average: $40 - $75 per stair.
+Generally, a staircase will drive the cost of a refinishing project up by about 50%.
+This is because they are very small surfaces, which require skilled, time-consuming, detail work to get them properly re-finished.
+One way to save money on a refinishing project is to repaint the balusters and rails and let them contrast with the look of the newly refinished hardwood.

 - Mess: Refinishing a hardwood floor is a very messy and chaotic endeavor.
 It involves sending sawdust flying indiscriminately into the air.
 This is followed by applying stains and finishes, which can smell terrible and be toxic to the interior air quality of the space for short periods of time.
 With extensive projects, people sometimes opt to leave for a few days while the dust settles and the fumes clear.